May 16, 2022

 Boston University School of Law

-For those attempting to come to grips with the myriad regulatory developments since the financial crisis of 2008, this course offers a means of organizing and structuring an approach to financial services law.
+This course offers a means of organizing and structuring an approach to the highly complex field of financial services law.
 Fundamentals of Banking Law (formerly Banking Law Basics) has been offered for over 20 years as a comprehensive overview of banking regulatory law by a highly experienced faculty of seasoned practitioners and former regulators who have also taught law school courses in banking regulation and related topics.
 The approach of this course, including choice of topics, interactive approach in the classroom, materials provided to the students, presence of the faculty through the entire program, and limited class size, is designed to come as close as possible on a short term basis to replicating the experience of a law school class on banking regulation.

-The faculty as practitioners includes a retired general counsel of the Federal Reserve Board, a former general counsel of the FDIC and chief lawyer of major state banking agency, two former chairs of the Banking Law Committee of the American Bar Association, partners in law firms, counsel at major financial institutions and trade associations, and former employees of the Federal Reserve and the Office of the Comptroller of the Currency.
+The faculty as practitioners includes a retired general counsel of the Federal Reserve Board, a former chair of the Banking Law Committee of the American Bar Association, partners in law firms, counsel at major financial institutions and trade associations, and former employees of the Federal Reserve and the Office of the Comptroller of the Currency.
 The faculty have taught at numerous law schools including: George Washington, American, Catholic, New York University, Stanford, Hastings, UC Berkeley, Iowa, Wake Forest, Boston University, Elon, St. Johns, New York Law, and Oregon.

 Course Details and CLE

-The class sessions are scheduled from 8:00 am until 5:30 pm on Day One and Day Two, and from 8:00 am until 12:45 pm on Day Three.
-In the past, up to 19 hours of CLE credit has been available, including at least one hour of ethics.
+The class sessions are scheduled from 8:00 am until 5:30 pm on Day One and Day Two.
+In the past, up to 16 hours of CLE credit has been available, including at least one hour of ethics.
 The grant of CLE credit is within the purview of the states, but Boston University will make every effort to obtain CLE credit and will keep the records necessary under state bar rules.

 The registration fee will cover a continental breakfast each morning, lunch on the two full days, and a wine and cheese reception to allow the students to meet each other and the faculty outside of the classroom.